Kulisujin/Ark-Survival-Evolved-Cross-Ark-Chat/README.md

 A system running Windows (the program is written in C# and intended for Windows use).
 The ARK server must have been ran at least twice for the files to be created.
 Server Admin Logs must be enabled.
-  In ASM, this option is "Enable Server Admin Logs" under Administration The network Local IP must be manually entered.
+  In ASM, this option is "Enable Server Admin Logs" under Administration.
+The network Local IP must be manually entered.
-  In ASM, this option is "Local IP" under Administration RCOM must be enabled.
+  In ASM, this option is "Local IP" under Administration.
+RCOM must be enabled.
-  In ASM, this option is "Enable RCON" under Administration
+  In ASM, this option is "Enable RCON" under Administration.

 Usage
 Start the ARK: Cross-Ark Chat program.